rabbitmq/rabbitmq-website/site/api-guide.md

 Note that [user guest can only connect from localhost](/access-control.html) by default.
 This is to limit well-known credential use in production systems.

-The <code>Connection</code> interface can then be used to open a channel:
+The `Connection` interface can then be used to open a channel:

 <pre class="lang-java">
 Channel channel = conn.createChannel();